visit-dav/visit/src/doc/data_into_visit/SiloFormat.rst

 """""""""""""""""""

 You can plot derived quantities in VisIt_ by creating expressions that involve variables from your database.
-Sometimes, it is useful to include expression definitions in your Silo_ file so they are available to VisIt without you first having to create them.
+Sometimes, it is useful to include expression definitions in your Silo_ file so they are available to VisIt without users having to first create them manually.
-Silo_ provides the **DBPutdefvars** function so you can write your expressions to a Silo_ file.
+Silo_ provides the `DBPutdefvars`` function so you can write your expressions to a Silo_ file.
-Expression names should be valid VisIt_ expression names, as defined in the "ref:`Expressions<Expressions>` section.
+Expression names should be valid VisIt_ expression names, as defined in the :ref:`Built-in_expressions` section.
 Likewise, the expression definitions should contain only expressions that are supported by the VisIt_ expression language.

 While VisIt_'s expression language can be useful for calculating a multitude of expressions, it can be particularly useful for grouping vector or tensor components into vector and tensor variables.